sarmis/greekdev-template-vue-spa/README.md

 - Source code is located in `./src/`
     - web app source code is located in `./src/web/`
+    - PWA manifest file should have a `.webmanifest` extension for compatibility with parcel.

 - Distributable artifacts are generated in `./dist/`
     - web app artifacts are generated in `./dist/web/`